-The screen is just brilliant - the clearest, sharpest and offers lovely color reproduction to make movie watching a dream, and that's before you've even got to the fact it's wrapped into the chassis so hugely that it has a screen larger than the iPhone 7 Plus in a chassis that feels more like the iPhone 7.
+The screen is brilliant - clear, sharp and offers lovely color reproduction to make movie watching a dream, and that's before you've even got to the fact it has a screen larger than the iPhone 8 Plus in a chassis that feels more like the iPhone 8.

 The Galaxy S8 isn't perfect - in the search to squeeze the screen in so completely, other factors were overlooked: namely, the placement of the fingerprint reader.
-If you want this phone, you'll need to answer this question: are you OK using an iris scanner?
+If you want this phone, you'll need to answer this question: are you OK using an iris scanner, one that doesn't always work when you want it to?

-And if you're looking for something even bigger, and with a much-improved battery life to boot, then the Galaxy S8 Plus is easily the way to go - check out our review of that to see if that's the phone for you.
+And if you're looking for something even bigger, and with a much-improved battery life to boot, then the Galaxy S8 Plus is the way to go - although both have now been replaced by the Samsung Galaxy S9 and Galaxy S9 Plus.

 Samsung Galaxy S8 price

-We spent a week thoroughly testing the new Samsung Galaxy S8 - watch our video below to see how we got on.
+We spent a week thoroughly testing the Samsung Galaxy S8 when it first came out - watch our video below to see how we got on.

 Not seeing eye to eye